Margaret Skinnider: War of Independence and Civil War

 Skinnider returned to Dublin later that year before fleeing to the United States in fear of internment.
 While in America, she collected funds for the republican cause and lectured with other women who had fought in the Easter Rising.
 Skinnider also wrote and published her autobiography in New York – Doing my Bit for Ireland.
 Skinnider later returned to Ireland and took up a teaching post in Dublin in 1917.
 During the Irish War of Independence, she was arrested and imprisoned.
 In the Irish Civil War, she participated in the Battle of the Four Courts where she served as a courier to the anti-treaty commanders.
 Following the death of Harry Boland she later became the Paymaster General of the Irish Republican Army until she was arrested on Saint Stephen's Day 1922 and held at North Dublin Union on charges of processing a revolver and ammunition.
 There she became Director of Training for the prisoners.
 She remained imprisoned until November 1923, six months after the end of the civil war.
 She returned to Dublin and took up work with Jim Larkin's Workers' Union of Ireland.

-In 1925 Skinnider applied for a wounded pension based on her involvement in the Easter Rising, however, she was turned on the grounds of being a woman (although the fact she had fought on the anti-treaty side in the Civil war was also held against her).
-She would not receive her pension until 1938 after Eamon De Valera and Fianna Fáil came to power and forced the state to be more amicable to pension requests from those who had fought on the anti-treaty side.
+In 1925, Skinnider applied for a wounded pension based on her involvement in the Easter Rising.
+However, she was turned on the grounds of being a woman (although the fact she had fought on the anti-treaty side in the Civil war was also held against her).
+She would not receive her pension until 1938, after Eamon De Valera and Fianna Fáil came to power and forced the state to be more amicable to pension requests from those who had fought on the anti-treaty side.

 Later life

 After her release from prison, she worked as a teacher at Kings Inn Street Sisters of Charity Primary School in Dublin until her retirement in 1961.
-She was a member of the Irish National Teachers' Organisation (INTO) throughout her teaching career, and became its President in 1956.
+She was a member of the Irish National Teachers' Organisation (INTO) throughout her teaching career, and became its president in 1956.
 She also actively fought for the rights of women, with the marriage bar being a particular target of her campaigning.
-In 1946 she joined the radical republican party Clann na Poblachta and served on its Ard Comhairle (National Executive Committee) as well as standing as a candidate for the party in the 1950 Irish local elections.
-In 1954 and 1957 she nominated as a candidate for the Labour Panel of Seanad Eireann, with her INTO affiliation considered to be a source of credibility for the role.
+In 1946, she joined the radical republican party Clann na Poblachta and served on its Ard Comhairle (National Executive Committee) as well as standing as a candidate for the party in the 1950 Irish local elections.
+In 1954 and 1957, she was nominated as a candidate for the Labour Panel of Seanad Éireann, with her INTO affiliation considered to be a source of credibility for the role.

+In 1960, she was made chairperson of the Women's Advisory Committee of the Irish Congress of Trade Unions (ICTU) and from 1961 till 1963 she served on its executive council.